amyhu-git/socialrunner/README.md

 # CS5003 Practical3: Social Runner using Google Maps API
 This repository implements a simple application enabling runners to generate, join and view routes.<br>

+Features included:
+* UI: A client-side user interface for user interaction
+* RESTful API: A RESTful API written in Node.js/Express for exchanging data between client and the server
+* Database: Database backend for persistent storage of data about activities and possible users
+* External API: Use of an external API for mapping and distance calculation (e.g. Google Maps)

 ![Alt text](screenshots/overview.png "Overview")
 <br>